Adrian-Ng/Adrian-Ng.github.io/_SQL/02-Basic-Joins.md

 ## SEMI-JOINS

 These lack the _syntactic sugar_ of the joins above.
-But funnily enough if find that the syntax of semi-joins tends to more natural human language.
+But funnily enough I find that the syntax of semi-joins tends to more natural human language.

 Another big upside is that they are **fast**.